aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 </p></details>

-### 5.Setup Cross-region Replication from S3 Primary bucket to the secondary S3 bucket
+### 5. Setup Cross-region Replication from S3 Primary bucket to the secondary S3 bucket
 Use the AWS console to enable cross-region replication on S3 primary bucket to S3 secondary bucket in another region.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>